 Day 1 – Explore Quebec City On Foot

-With its strategic location high on the banks of the St. Lawrence River, Quebec city has seen some things.
+With its strategic location high on the banks of the St. Lawrence River, Quebec City has seen some things.
 Over its 400+ years, it has been a battleground and stronghold.
-With both France and Great Britan controlling the area at different times, the result is a city full of history and interesting architecture.
+With both France and Great Britain controlling the area at different times, the result is a city full of history and interesting architecture.
 Thanks to its walkable layout, a day spent exploring Quebec City on foot is a must-do.

 Plains of Abraham